The free splitting complex of a free group II: Loxodromic outer automorphisms: Background

+There is a useful hierarchy of better and more useful classes of topological representatives, although their existence sometimes requires first passing to a power.
+At the most basic, every outer automorphism is represented by a \emph{relative train track map} which is a topological representative with certain tightness properties imposed on its \eg\ strata.
+After passing to a positive power, subdividing certain edges, and straightening $f$ the following properties hold: any \neg\ stratum $H_i$ consists of a single oriented edge $E$ that satisfies $f(E) = E\cdot u$ for some (possibly trivial) path in $G_{i-1}$; and any \eg\ stratum $H_r$ has the property that for all sufficiently large $k$ the $f^k_\#$-image of each edge in $H_r$ crosses every edge in $H_r$ and the number of such crossings grows exponentially in~$k$.
+Furthermore, any \eg\ stratum has $\ge 2$ edges.
+See Section 5 of \cite{BestvinaHandel:tt}, Subsection 1.5.1 of \SubgroupsOne\ or Subsections 2.6 and 2.7 of \recognition.

-All homotopy equivalences are assumed to map vertices to vertices and to restrict to an immersion on each edge of $G$.
-If $\sigma \subset G$ is a finite path and $\fG$ is a homotopy equivalence, then $f(\sigma)$ is homotopic rel endpoints to a unique path that we denote $f_\#(\sigma)$.
-Note that $f_\#$ can be iterated and that $(f_\#)^k = (f^k)_\#$.
-If $f_\#^k(\sigma) = \sigma$ for some $k \ge 1$ then we say that $\sigma$ is a \emph{periodic Nielsen path}; if $k = 1$ then $\sigma$ is a \emph{Nielsen path}.
+\paragraph{Nielsen paths, splittings, highest edge splittings.} If $\sigma$ is a finite, nondegenerate path and if $f_\#^k(\sigma) = \sigma$ for some $k \ge 1$ then we say that $\sigma$ is a \emph{periodic Nielsen path}; if $k = 1$ then $\sigma$ is a \emph{Nielsen path}.
 A Nielsen path is \emph{indivisible} if it is not the concatenation of two non-trivial Nielsen subpaths.
-If $\tau$ is a circuit, then $f(\tau)$ is homotopic to a unique circuit $f_\#(\tau)$.